 LVT 2015 r 2015 wh 2013 rosé Powerful, polished wines, among the best in the Ventoux, for lovers of modernism.
 The Quintessence is the most serious red, very good in 2012 and 2015 (both ****), while the whites, including the Terrasses Vin de France are confident and full.
 There is a good, well drinkable Vin de France range, Le Paradou

-LVT 2012 r 2015 wh 2011 rosé British-owned, a good address for enjoyable, authentic Ventoux reds.
+LVT 2015 r 2015 wh 2011 rosé British-owned, a good address for enjoyable, authentic Ventoux reds.
+The 2015 Ventoux La Croix red, 70% Grenache, was an excellent ****(*) wine, highly recommended, while the 2014 Ventoux La Source red was also good, a **** wine.
 The white is agreeable, but has become New Wave recently.
 The domaine is organic.

 LVT 2009 r Bought by Paul Jeune of Domaine Monpertuis at Châteauneuf-du-Pape in 2000.
 The timing was difficult, and Monsieur Jeune sold it to ex-financier Luc Guénard in 2010.
 Paul Jeune will remain a consultant for a few years more.
 M.Guénard doubled the vineyard to 30 hectares, and the domaine is now organic.

-LVT 2011 r 2011 wh 2012 rosé 30 hectares, a lot of investment.
+LVT 2012 r 2015 wh 2015 rosé 30 hectares, a lot of investment.
 A Franco-Canadian family.
-The wines started out exaggerated, and heavily cellar influenced, but I sense things are calming down.
+The wines started out exaggerated, and heavily cellar influenced, but I sense things are calming down, with the whites now less overdone; they include a young vines Viognier IGP, which was **** in 2014 and ***(*) in 2015.
 One of the clashes in my view involves Grenache with new oak.
 The Astralabe Ventoux red is the most relaxed cuvée, and closest to its terroir.
 The rosé is well made, suited to la table.
 The range is expensive.
 Vineyard cultivation is along biodynamic lines.
 Since 2015 Alain Graillot has been giving some advice on the Syrah, with the inclusion of some stems as a result.
 The family also run an up market conference centre called La Verrière.

 1st bottling 2003, organic since 2004.
 25,000 bottles now, with the potential for 80,000 b.
 The bulk wine is bottled under their own label for distribution through Les Grandes Serres, Louis Max in Burgundy, Castel.
 Son Cyrille does viticulture and vinification, father Yves does sales.